Near-linear constructions of exact unitary 2-designs: Pauli mixing implies a unitary 2-design

 For any ensemble $\cE = \set{p_i,U_i}_{i=1}^k$, let $\cE_\cQ = \set{2^{{-}2n}p_i,U_i R_j}_{i=1,j=1}^{k,2^{2n}}$ where $R_j$ ranges over all elements in $\cQ_n$.
 Intuitively, $\cE_\cQ$ is the ensemble where a random element drawn from $\cE$ is preceded by a random Pauli operation drawn from $\cQ_n$.

 Pauli mixing by $\cE$ is a sufficient condition for the ensemble $\cE_\cQ$ of Clifford unitaries to be a unitary $2$-design.
 More specifically, we have the following lemma. \begin{lemma} Let $\cE$ be an ensemble of Clifford unitaries and $\cE_\cQ$ be defined as above.
-If $\cE$ is Pauli mixing, then $\cE_\cQ$ implements the full bilateral twirl. \end{lemma} The original proof idea of Lemma \ref{lemma:pauli-mixing-to-2design} was given by \cite{DLT02}.
+If $\cE$ is Pauli mixing, then $\cE_\cQ$ implements the full bilateral twirl. \end{lemma} The original proof of Lemma \ref{lemma:pauli-mixing-to-2design} can be found in \cite{DLT02}.
 A short proof based on representation theory can be found in \cite{GAE2007}.
-In appendix \ref{appendix:pmi2d} we provide an elementary proof that may be of independent interest.
-This proof borrows some ideas from \cite{DLT02} but has fewer assumptions.
-In particular, the new proof does not rely on knowing how the full-bilateral twirl acts, and derives it on the side.
-The action of the full-bilateral twirl is known, but existing proofs we know of rely either on representation theory or the double commutant theorem.
+In Appendix \ref{appendix:pmi2d} we provide an elementary proof that may be of independent interest.
+This proof uses some ideas from \cite{DLT02} but has fewer assumptions.
+In particular, the new proof does not rely on knowing how to evaluate (in closed form) the full bilateral twirl of an arbitrary input state, nor on knowing the invariants of the full bilateral twirl.
+It is known how to evaluate the full bilateral twirl using representation theory or the double commutant theorem.
+Our new proof derives this result (how the full bilateral twirl acts) on the side.

-Note that, in light of Lemma~\ref{lem:equivdef}, an alternate way of proving that, whenever $\cE$ is Pauli mixing, $\cE_\cQ$ is a unitary $2$-design is to use Definition~\ref{def:channeltwirl}.
+Note that, in light of Lemma~\ref{lem:equivdef}, an alternative way of proving that, whenever $\cE$ is Pauli mixing, $\cE_\cQ$ is a unitary $2$-design is to use Definition~\ref{def:channeltwirl}.
 This can be shown in the following two steps.
 First, conjugating any channel by a uniformly random Pauli operation drawn from $\cQ_n$ yields a \textit{mixed-Pauli channel} (a channel that is a probability distribution on the Pauli operators).
 This is proved in~\cite{DCEL09}.
 Second, it is clear that, if $\cE$ is Pauli mixing, then conjugating any mixed Pauli channel by a random element of $\cE$ results in a depolarizing channel with the same average fidelity as the mixed Pauli channel.
 This corresponds exactly to an implementation of the full channel twirl.